nodejs/node/doc/guides/commit-queue.md

       4. Go to next PR in the queue

-To make the Commit Queue squash all the commits on a pull request in the first one, add the `commit-queue-fixupAll` label.
+To make the Commit Queue squash all the commits on a pull request in the first one, add the `commit-queue-squash` label.
-To make the Commit Queue land a pull request containing several commits, add the `commit-queue-land-multiple-commits` label.
+To make the Commit Queue land a pull request containing several commits, add the `commit-queue-rebase` label.
 When using this option, make sure that all commits are self-contained, meaning every commit should pass all tests.

 ## Current limitations